 There is 24 hour intervisitation in all 14 residence halls and University Village Townhouses.
 Intervisitation is the practice of allowing a resident to have a visitor within his/her immediate living area at any time of the day or night, any day of the week.
 Intervisitation is a PRIVILEGE and should not be abused.
 The privilege is not intended to be used in such a manner as to infringe upon the rights of your roommate or other residents within the hall, provide an unauthorized residence for a visitor, or bring about a situation which is of concern to the residence hall staff.
 Overnight visitors typically should not stay more than two to three consecutive nights, or multiple weekends.
 Be considerate of your roommate and your fellow residents.
-Please note that intervisitation will be limited to current Fredonia students only on April 30 and May 1, 2021.
+Please note that intervisitation may be limited to registered Fredonia students only on May 5 and May 6, 2023.